instantOS/instantos.github.io/docs/notify.md

 ```

 On instantWM, it can also be opened with Super + right-click on the desktop or
 window bar, or with Super+Ctrl + left-click on the status text.
-The current
-compiled instantWM defaults do not bind Super+G.

 Selecting a notification marks it as read and opens its detail view.
 From
 there it can be marked unread or deleted.
 The Options menu provides Do Not